AshtonKem/Resume/resume.typ

   date: "2015 - 2017",
   description: "DRW Trading"
 )

 #resume-item[
+  At DRW I was part of a back office team responsible for maintaining critical infrastructure used by various trading desks.
+Most important of these were the trading instrument reference application, which stored all the financial products the company traded, as well as the trade and position store which helped display trades and positions for every desk in soft real time.
+Around these we also maintained a variety of smaller, single purpose applications to assist with tasks such as calculating the interest on a bond between coupon dates.
+]

+#resume-item[
   - Part of the team that maintained the company's trade \& position store and the trading instrument reference application.